Progressive, real-world learning. Online.

 To qualify for the award of Bachelor of Arts/Master of Teaching (Secondary), students must complete a total of 36 credit points of units comprising of:

-1. Two approved Arts major sequences of at least 8 credit points each selected from:
+1. 2 approved Arts major sequences of at least 8 credit points each selected from:

 2. 4 elective units selected from another of the groups of Arts major disciplines listed above.

-Note: Students taking a major in Anthropology, Australian Studies, History, Philosophy, Politics or Sociology must select 2 credit points of units in one of the others of these or Geography among their electives.
+Note: Students taking a major in Anthropology, Philosophy, Politics or Sociology must select 2 credit points of units in one of the others of these or from the A300 majors of Geography and Society/History among their electives.

 3. 4 credit points selected from: